"The general that sleeps the most, wins the war"

 Over 90% of my clients fullfill all three criterias within the first 6 weeks of working with the YPSI.
 How do we do that?

 There are many recommendations I give my clients to improve sleep, from Supplements that are precursors to Serotonin and GABA as well as Foods that are rich in Serotonin precursors like bananas or a rice/bean mix.

 Listen to One Hour of Johann Sebastian Bach at night

 Music affects the brain's organization, abilities and neurochemistry, through its melody, rhythm and frequency.

-Classical Music raises the level of the neurotransmitters Serotonin and GABA in your brain and peripheral nervoussytem.
+Classical music raises the level of the neurotransmitters serotonin and GABA in your brain and peripheral nervous system.
 Serotonin is involved in the transmission of nerve impulses that is responsible for relaxation and wellbeing.
-GABA is the major inhibitory neurotransmitter in the body, especially for reducing muscletone and responsible for brain balance and creativity.
+GABA is the major inhibitory neurotransmitter in the body, especially for reducing muscle tone and responsible for brain balance and creativity.

 Especially the Classical music from the Baroque period with 60 beats per minute beat pattern, affects the amplitude and frequency of brain waves, measurable through QEEG, in a very calming way.

 The most known composer from the Baroque period is Johann Sebastian Bach, which I have seen the best results with, as far as calming the brain at night after a busy day….